freakazoidas/Arduino-web-server/README.md

 Wiring Instructions
 -------------------

-1. Connect the IO pin of the speaker to the D5 pin.
+1. Connect the IO pin of the speaker to the D5 pin on the ESP8266 module.
-2. Connect the GND pin of the speaker to the GND pin.
+2. Connect the GND pin of the speaker to the GND pin on the ESP8266 module.
-2. Connect the VCC pin of the speaker to the 3.3v pin on the board.
+3. Connect the VCC pin of the speaker to the 3.3v pin on the board.

 Installation and Usage
 ----------------------